luismr/flight-tracker-event-app/README.md

 - **Application Layer**: Services and use cases that orchestrate domain logic
 - **Domain Layer**: Business entities, value objects, and core business rules
 - **Infrastructure Layer**: External services, repositories, and technical implementations

+The test structure mirrors the source code organization, making it easy to locate and maintain tests for each component.

 ## Getting Started